riddhima109/Customer-Churn-Prediction-Model/Docs/Datasheet for Telco-Customer-Churn.md

 ## Collection Process

    * **How was the data acquired?**
-    -The data was collected from the company's operational databases, reflecting customers' interactions and subscription details.
+     - The data was collected from the company's operational databases, reflecting customers' interactions and subscription details.

    * **What was the sampling strategy?**
      - The data appears to represent a comprehensive dataset of a particular period, not a sample.